VipinYadav16/KSM-Kirana-Stock-Manager-/README.md

 2. Consider using a database for more robust data storage in the future.
 3. Explore advanced GUI features with Tkinter for a more visually appealing interface.

-Contributing:
-1. Fork this repository.
-2. Create a branch for your changes.
-3. Make your changes and commit them.
-4. Push your changes to your fork and submit a pull request.